mccoyh/CS-362-Project/docs/ABOUT.md

 ## Non-Functional and External Requirements
 ### Non-Functional Requirements:
 1. The application must have a responsive and intuitive GUI that ensures ease of navigation.
+In other words, the average user should be able to open Medos and start using it, while some may have to refer to some in-app help menus available for additional guidance.
 2. The video player must operate efficiently on a wide range of hardware, including older systems, without significant performance degradation.
+This means that media must load within 1 second of launching the application and there should not be any playback stuttering.
 3. Playback and editing processes should run smoothly with minimal latency or resource overhead.
+This means that Medos's memory usage must be within the capabilities of the hardware it is running on, automatically scaling or lazy loading data to ensure a smooth experience.

 ### External Requirements:
 1. The application must handle invalid inputs gracefully, such as unsupported video formats, to ensure robustness.